Beatrizgomesv/springboot-api/README.md

 # Web Services Project

-Creating a Web Java project with Spring Boot and JPA/Hibernate from Professor Nélio Alves Complete Java course.
+Creating a Java web project with Spring Boot and JPA/Hibernate using the PostgreSQL database and deploying the system on Heroku.